 Cut a spaghetti squash in half length wise and scoop out seeds.
 Lay skin side up in a 13 x 9 pyrex and pour 1/2 inch of water in the bottom of the pan.
 Bake at 400 degrees for 30-40 minutes, until flesh is very tender.
 Once done, scoop out flesh with a fork so it breaks apart into strings, set aside.

-In a small bowl, whisk together soy sauce, garlic, brown sugar, ginger and white pepper; set aside.
+In a small bowl, whisk together coconut aminos, garlic, coconut sugar, ginger and white pepper; set aside.

 Heat olive oil in a large skillet over medium high heat.
 Add onion and celery, and cook, stirring often, until tender, about 3-4 minutes.
 Stir in cabbage until heated through, about 1 minute.

-Stir in spaghetti squash and soy sauce mixture until well combined, about 2 minutes.
+Stir in spaghetti squash and sauce mixture until well combined, about 2 minutes.